-add-shared-symbol-file
+add-shared-symbol-files library-file assf library-file

-The add-shared-symbol-file command can be used only under Harris' CXUX operating system for the Motorola 88k.
-GDB automatically looks for shared libraries, however if GDB does not find yours, you can run add-shared-symbol-file.
-It takes no arguments.
+The add-shared-symbol-files command can currently be used only in the Cygwin build of GDB on MS-Windows OS, where it is an alias for the dll-symbols command (see Section 18.1.5 [Cygwin Native], page 181).
+GDB automatically looks for shared libraries, however if GDB does not find yours, you can invoke add-shared-symbol-files.
+It takes one argument: the shared library's file name. assf is a shorthand alias for add-shared-symbol-files.